-Product management is a critical role within any company.
-A great product manager ensures that the company’s products support the overall strategy and goals.
-They are responsible for delivering a product to the target market that is not only differentiated and addresses a customer need but can be supplied within a viable and profitable business model.
+A great product manager ensures the company’s products support the overall strategy and goals.
+They’re responsible for delivering a product to the target market that’s not only differentiated and addresses a customer need but can be supplied within a viable and profitable business model.

-Creating an effective and complete job description for a product manager can be challenging.
-The role is very expansive, and it is all too easy to get carried away and end up writing a very lengthy description of what you expect from your product manager hire.
-In order to make sure your candidates read and comprehend the entire description of the job, you need to keep it as brief as possible without missing any key content.
-The focus should be on selling the job and your organization to as many qualified applicants as possible.
+Creating an effective job description for a product manager can be challenging.
+The role is expansive, and it’s easy to get carried away writing a lengthy description of what you expect from your product manager.
+To make sure candidates read and comprehend, keep your post brief without missing key content.

-Your job requirements need to include critical success factors for the role, but you don’t want to have too many.
+Your job requirements should include critical success factors for the role, but you don’t want to have too many.
 Statistics demonstrate that having a long list of job requirements will discourage diverse candidates from applying.
-Having a long list of qualifications and requirements also increases the risk of including biased wording or language, which is also a big problem.
+A long list of qualifications and requirements also increases the risk of including biased wording or language.

 Below is an outline that covers all the items for all product manager job descriptions:

 This is where you sell the role and the organization.
 Briefly give the what and why of the job.
 Give candidates a taste of your company and remember the goal is to encourage them to join your team (not scare them away).

 This is where you tell your audience what your company does and why they should want to work there, and while this information is, of course, important, what candidates really want to know is whether they can handle the requirements for the job.